tdwg/vocab/documentation-specification.md

 ### **1.1 Audience** ###

-This document is intended primarily for those who are writing TDWG standards and vocabularies.
+This document is intended primarily for those who are writing TDWG standards, including vocabularies.
 It can also be useful for those who are developing applications that use TDWG vocabularies, since it defines the structure of terms and term lists in those vocabularies, and kinds of available metadata about those terms.

 ### **1.2 Content** ###